ingridchang777/IntersectionalityInFilm/README.md

-Resources Required
+Resources Required:
-​​ We would be scraping our data from the Explore Keywords function on the IMDb website based on a list of keywords we have identified: https://www.imdb.com/search/keyword/
+We would be scraping our data from the Explore Keywords function on the IMDb website based on a list of keywords we have identified: https://www.imdb.com/search/keyword/

 For instance, if a user selects "Asian American" as one of the criteria that they want to filter their movie results by, we will be scraping all 993 titles from this page with the keyword "Asian American" applied: https://www.imdb.com/search/keyword/?keywords=asian-american&ref_=fn_kw_kw_1

+Tools and Skills Required:
+Database management
+Data wrangling
+Web scraping
+User input/selection
+Ranking model: That selects best results based on certain parameters

+Packages: sqlite3, pandas, scikit-learn

+What We Will Learn:
+While working on this project, we will learn how to manipulate and manage various sources of data so that we can match necessary conditions.
+In terms of project management, we will also learn how to manage our time, define our goals clearly, distribute work equally, and maintain transparency with each other.